The Urban Legend (comics): Publication and debut at Comic Con

 The series debuted in Norway in January 2012, with "The Birth of a True Superhero".
-The series had its international debut at Comic Con International in San Diego in July 2012.
+The series had its international debut at San Diego Comic-Con in July 2012.

 In 2013, the first eight issues of The Urban Legend season 1 were released through Gyldendals Forlag.
 Gyldendals Forlag published A Real Superhero in the Making, a hardcover compilation of season 1, which was released in October 2014.
 Norwegian publisher Bestselgerforlaget took over as publisher of the series in 2015, and published the six-issue run of season 2 as well as the season 2 compilation book, No Way Back.

 The Urban Legend collaborated with Malala Fund and 20th Century Fox for the release of the 2015 documentary movie He Named Me Malala.
 Malala was featured in a one-page comic strip with The Urban Legend, which was released with the movie and is part of school curriculum select schools in Norway, Brazil, South Africa, Kenya and Eritrea.

 The Urban Legend also appeared in USA Today throughout 2013 and 2014 as part of a limited digital publishing deal.

 Season 3 is said to be published by Cappelen Damm, the largest publishing house in Norway.
 The third season is eight issues long, and is expected to be released in March 2020.
 In addition to the regular series, The Urban Legend also releases special edition issues, including issues about education, ebola, and bullying.